 Scholarships for master's – Rwanda

-Scholarships are only available for specific courses in engineering, environment, medical and life sciences, and law.
-Scholarships are not available for business and finance courses.
+Scholarships are only available for specific courses in development, engineering, environment, medical and health sciences, and law.

 Civil and Mechanical Engineering

 - Advanced Manufacturing Technology & Systems Management MSc

 - Management of Projects MSc